 Architecture Practice Working At The Time of COVID-19

-The global pandemic of COVID-19 has been unprecedented situation that brought many changes to our daily lives very quickly.
-Although there has been some suspicion of what restrictions could be introduced, the lockdown, social distancing and other measures, were not announced much in advance, so businesses were not given much time to set up a new system of working.
+The global pandemic of COVID-19 has been an unprecedented situation that brought many changes to our daily lives very quickly.
+Although there has been some suspicion of what restrictions could be introduced, the lockdown, social distancing, and other measures, were not announced much in advance, so businesses were not given much time to set up a new system of working.

 At VORBILD Architecture, we managed to arrange ourselves to work remotely for a long while now.
 Actually, it has been 3 years, and it started when we began working on projects in the south of France, and beyond.
-I had to travel abroad fairly regularly and as a result was never really in the office much.
-This encouraged us to set up the practice to cater for as much flexibility and connectivity that would not be location or time bound.
+I had to travel abroad fairly regularly and as a result, was never really in the office much.
+This encouraged us to set up the practice to cater for as much flexibility and connectivity that would not be location or time-bound.